google/mtail/docs/Programming-Guide.md

 }
 ```

-However this doesn't take into aaccount the likely situation that the matches arrive irregularly (the time interval between them is not constant.)
+However this doesn't take into account the likely situation that the matches arrive irregularly (the time interval between them is not constant.)
 Unfortunately the formula for this requires the exp() function (`e^N`) as described here: http://stackoverflow.com/questions/1023860/exponential-moving-average-sampled-at-varying-times .
 I recommend you defer this computation to the collection system

 ## Histograms